 The project is located within the North Village Specific Plan Area (NVSP), so it is subject to the North Village Design Guidelines rather than the Town of Mammoth Lakes Design Guidelines.
-The project is consistent with the North Village Design Guidelines because: (1) the site design takes advantage of the topography of the site in that the development utilizes the steep slope of the lot to accommodate an understructure parking garage and elevated pedestrian promenade; (2) the design of the hotel structure maximizes sun exposure onto sidewalk and pedestrian pathways which are predominantly located on the east side of the hotel facing the Village Plaza (3) the roofline of the hotel provides variation through varied wall heights and wall offsets.
-A parapet wall serves to screen roof-mounted equipment and incorporates a cornice detail to add depth and detail to the roof form; (4) the mass of the structure is broken up through building offsets and changes in siding material and color, as well through the placement of recessed and extended balconies; (5) the base of the building is scaled to the pedestrian form through the use of natural stone base material and storefront windows that define the first level of the hotel as well as through the addition of festoon lighting in the primary outdoor pedestrian areas; (6) the materials and colors are appropriate to The Village setting since they are made up of neutral and warm earth-tone colors; and (8) the landscape design proposes the use of native plants and trees that are appropriate to the Mammoth Lakes region and the use of layering plants with natural boulders and retaining walls provide effective screening and softening at the edges of the development.
+The project is consistent with the North Village Design Guidelines because: (1) the site design takes advantage of the topography of the site in that the understructure parking garage is the footprint for the entire development which provides the required number of vehicle spaces while allowing for the creation of the central courtyard of the project to provide ample outdoor gathering spaces and guest amenities; (2) the roofline of the hotel provides variation through the segmented building design and varied wall heights and wall offsets; (3) the mass of the structure is minimized with the reduced structure height at the restaurant/reception building and through incorporation of building offsets and changes in siding material and color, as well through the placement of recessed and extended balconies; (4) the base of the building is scaled to the pedestrian form through the use of highly textured and integrally colored concrete base material, as well as incorporation of a pedestrian arcade located at the front of the project which frames the storefront windows of the restaurant/reception building.
+Additionally, festoon lighting is proposed within the central courtyard to create an inviting gathering area; (5) the materials and colors are appropriate to The Village setting since they are made up of neutral and warm earthtone colors; and (6) the landscape design proposes the use of native plants and trees that are appropriate to the Mammoth Lakes region and the use of layering plants with natural boulders and retaining walls provide effective screening and softening at the edges of the development.